meilisearch/meilisearch-dotnet/README.md

 }
 ```

-## 🤖 Compatibility with meilisearch
+## 🤖 Compatibility with Meilisearch

-This package only guarantees the compatibility with the [version v0.25.0 of meilisearch](https://github.com/meilisearch/meilisearch/releases/tag/v0.25.0).
+This package only guarantees the compatibility with the [version v0.25.0 of Meilisearch](https://github.com/meilisearch/meilisearch/releases/tag/v0.25.0).

 ## 🎬 Examples